Skip to content

 Agency projections aren't necessarily dishonest — but they're consistently optimistic in ways that compound into unrealistic totals.
 Here's how the math gets inflated:

 Rate assumptions: Projections use peak-season rates year-round.
 In reality, the DR has a pronounced low season (September–November) where rates drop 30–50% and bookings thin out.
-Hurricane season — tracked by the NOAA National Hurricane Center — runs June through November, and while direct hits are rare, the perception of risk suppresses bookings.
+Hurricane season — tracked by the NOAA National Hurricane Center — runs June through November, and while the Samaná peninsula and DR north coast are notably less hurricane-exposed than the south coast or Punta Cana, the perception of risk still suppresses bookings across the country during these months.

 Cherry-picked comparables: They'll show you the top-earning property in the complex, not the average.
 The spread between top and bottom performers in the same building can be 3x.